 Members undertake both privately funded and legally aided cases.

-Our Clerks are always available to discuss levels of fees.
-Our fees are flexible and transparent, to match client budgets.
+Stour Chambers is fully committed to transparency in relation to fees, our Clerks are always available to discuss levels of fees.
+Our fees are flexible and competitive, to match client budgets.
 Hourly rate will be applied to any advisory work (eg written or in conference) but normally a fixed fee is agreed before undertaking any work.
-We are able to provide free estimate of fees and to confirm a fixed fee on receipt of papers.
+We are able to provide fee estimates and will quote on a fixed fee or hourly rate basis dependant on the requirements of those instructing.
+Clerks will consider the nature of the case including its complexity before quoting a fee.

 There will be occasions when circumstances change, for example where more information comes to light; instructions are amended etc but we will always endeavour to notify clients in advance in circumstances where this may lead to an increase in the fees to be charged.